 - Any activity not turned in on the designated KIN 3318 Workbook page (unless otherwise noted by the instructor) will have HALF credit taken off after the first offense and NO CREDIT will be given following that offense. - Attendance in class is required to complete any assignment for credit.
-If you are not in attendance or do not have the correct documentation, you will not be able to complete the assignment for credit. - o If you are in attendance when the assignment is given or have a reasonable/valid excuse/doctor's note, and miss the assignment due date/time, you can submit the assignment as late within 24 hours to receive up to half credit.
-Anything after that grace period will not be accepted.
+If you are not in attendance or do not have the correct documentation, you will not be able to complete the assignment for credit. - If you are in attendance when the assignment is given or have a reasonable/valid excuse/doctor's note, and miss the assignment due date/time, you can submit the assignment as late within 24 hours to receive up to half credit.
+Anything after that grace period will not be accepted. - Participation/Attendance Assignments - Students will be required to complete in-class activities/discussions in the classroom and/or on Blackboard during class and must be present when the assignment is given to receive any credit. - Attendance will be taken throughout the semester via the instructor taking attendance or attendance in-class activities/discussions.

-• Participation/Attendance Assignments

-- O Students will be required to complete in-class activities/discussions in the classroom and/or on Blackboard during class and must be present when the assignment is given to receive any credit. - O Attendance will be taken throughout the semester via the instructor taking attendance or attendance in-class activities/discussions.
 Participation will involve in-class activities/discussions The student will only receive credit if they are in attendance or have a doctor's note or university excused absence. - Each assignment will be worth the same number of points and is dependent on the number of assignments completed throughout the semester. - Students will have 2 free "unexcused" absences with each additional absence resulting in a .73 points deduction from the student's attendance grade and overall grade (if more than 13).
 Leaving class early or showing up more than 10 minutes late will automatically result in an absence unless previously discussed with the instructor. - For an absence to be excused with a doctor's note the student MUST bring the doctor's note or a copy to the instructor upon the first day of returning to class.
-Failure to do so will result in the absence not being excused. - For university excused absences, please let the instructor know before the date that will be missed.
+Failure to do so will result in the absence not being excused. - For university excused absences, please let the instructor know before the date that will be missed. - Other Assessments - Meeting - Each student will be required to meet with Dr. Smith face-to-face or via Zoom in the first 2 weeks of the semester as part of their pre-test/meeting grade.
+Dr. Smith will send out emails and discuss the dates for these meetings in class. - Pre-/Post-Test This course requires assessments that will be administered as a Pre-/Post-Test at the beginning and end of the semester, respectively. - Application Assignments - There will be some assignments related to the application of the learned material.
+Some may be used as a participation grade or for attendance.